 Remember all those charity walks and runs you did back in your glory days where you worked so hard just to get a free t-shirt?
 We are more likely to work at something if we have clearly stated goals and what is more motivating than a good old fashioned challenge?
 Better yet you can challenge your co-workers to get in on the fun and up the stakes.
 Have everyone write down the number of steps they take for a week, amount of pushups they do or cups of water they drink and set a prize for whoever can be the fittest.
 Or, if you want to switch things up you can have a punishment for the loser where they must buy everyone a (sugar-free) coffee.
 All work and no play, after all, makes for a dull and boring office so why not have some healthy fun with your coworkers?

 Don’t Just Wait Around

 If you work in a large office, chances are you share a lot: the coffee machine, the copier machine, the fax machine (if your office hasn’t been updated since 1997).
 Waiting around for these machines usually means standing around- which is both boring and a waste of time.
 So why not use this time for some exercise?
 You can do some simple stretches, a quick yoga pose or just go for a quick walk around the office if you aren’t flexible enough to even touch your toes (like us).
-By using this time to move you’ll be doing your body and mind some good, as well as the wait time will go by quicker.
+By using this time to move you’ll be doing your body and mind some good as the wait time goes by quicker as well.
 Anything that will make the workday go by fast is a win-win, but this is especially a success since it’s also a win for your health.

 Go Out and About for Lunch